graphicore/varla-varfo/explorations/calibrate/index.md

-There are however also [situations where zooming is not possible](#excursion-the-tale-of-fixed-media), the UA may not be controllable by the viewer, in those cases, informed design with physical sizes will likely help to improve the situation, rather than having the CSS-Reference-Pixel impose a not ideal solution.
+There are however also [situations where zooming is not possible](#excursion-the-tale-of-fixed-media), the UA may not be controllable by the viewer, in those cases, informed design with physical measurements will likely help to improve the situation, rather than having the CSS-Reference-Pixel impose a not ideal solution.

 ### Browsers are bad at reliably and accurately knowing the actual size and resolution of your display.

 *Paraphrased from the [CSS-WG FAQ](https://wiki.csswg.org/faq#real-physical-lengths).*

-That's why [the proposal](#browser-support-roadmap) is to have a progressively enhancing model.
+That's why [the proposal](#browser-support-roadmap) is to have **a progressively enhancing model**.
 Some devices can be very reliable, like phones and tablets, where the display is integrated, these devices could just work.
 In other cases the best solution is to ask the user for calibration via a widget, similar to the one that is demonstrated here.
 The calibration could happen on the page directly, but it would be ideal if the user agent or the OS could provide this service.
 In my opinion, the user agent would be the sweet spot to implement this.
-The page or app would provide its own widget as a polyfill.
+The page or app could provide its own widget as a polyfill until it has stabilized.

 If the hardware/system reports display sizes, it would in any case be necessary that the user can control and, where required, override that information